home Hair & Skin arrow

 The procedure: First, our experienced physicians remove individual strong hair roots from the back of the head.
 Then, step by step, they insert them into the thinning areas in the problem zones – until a full, buoyant and shiny coat is created.

-By the way: The ideal complement to our hair transplantation is the PRP treatment.
 If you treat the freshly transplanted hair roots to a valuable protein treatment immediately after the procedure, their chances of survival increase drastically.
-And the more hair roots survive in the end, the fresher and more vital your hair will look later on.

 FREE APPOINTMENT